-Federal Law: The Genetic Information Non-discrimination Act (GINA) prohibits most group health insurance plans from using genetic test results or family history information as a pre-existing condition.
-Additionally, the law prevents some health insurers from using the results of a genetic test to make decisions about eligibility, premiums, underwriting or coverage.
+Federal Law: The Genetic Information Non-discrimination Act (GINA) went into effect in 2009 and provides comprehensive protection against genetic discrimination for all Americans.
+Under GINA, it is against the law for most health insurers to use genetic test results or family history information as a pre-existing condition.
+Additionally, under the GINA law, most health insurers cannot use genetic information to make decisions regarding eligibility, premiums, underwriting or coverage.
 It is also against the law for employers with 15 or more employees to use genetic information in hiring, firing, promotion, or other employment decisions.
 GINA does not protect against discrimination from life insurance, disability insurance or long-term care insurance companies.
-Under GINA, protection for individuals with the U.S. Military's TRICARE insurance program is more limited.
-Additionally, GINA's employment protections do not apply to the US military.
-For more information visit https://www.genome.gov/about-genomics/policy-issues/Genetic-Discrimination.
+GINA's protections do not apply to the US military or employees of the federal government who get care through the Federal Employees Health Benefits Plans, however, these groups have their own policies in place that may protect their members from insurance discrimination.
+For more information about the protections offered by GINA visit www.ginahelp.org.